 One way to combat noise issues and create desirable control room acoustics is to take into consideration the size requirements of the control room pre-build.
 Resonances, or the reflection of sound off a surface, are present in every workspace.
 It’s important to plan their location and spread them out across the room to reduce the impact.
 Consideration of room height, width, and length ratios can help control the exaggeration of sound due to resonance.

 The Room Finishes

 In addition to the size of the room, the finishes will help determine the success of your acoustics.
-Reducing hard surfaces is one way to reduce noise, as is installing carpet and acoustic panels to divert and absorb sound.
+Reducing hard surfaces is one way to reduce noise.
+Installing carpet and acoustic panels to divert and absorb sound is another option.
 Ceiling tiles and workspace partitions that absorb sound will also help reduce the noise level in the room and keep it from bouncing around.

 Acoustics is both a science and an art.
 The plan to create an acoustically desirable space for your control room should be at the top of your priority list.
 To make sure you’re on the right track with your control room acoustics issues, talk to our team of pros at Fountainhead Control Rooms.

 You must be logged in to post a comment.